EMS

 Compare TENS Machines

-If your physio has advised TENS, the items below may help you compare units and pads.
-Always follow the product guide and ask for advice if unsure.
+If your physiotherapist has advised TENS, the items below may help you compare units and pads.
+Always follow the product guide and ask for advice if you are unsure.

 TENS Machine Products